IanHooper613/Node-Express-Handlebars/README.md

   ## Installation
-  The following are needed to be installed:
+  The following are needed to be installed prior to running the application:

   * express
   * express-handlebars